|

 envisaged a plumb pudding atom consisting of a positively charged

-Rutherford, Geiger and Marsden
+Rutherford, assisted by Hans Geiger and Ernest Marsden

-(the latter two were students of Rutherford at Cambridge University) conducted alpha particle scattering experiments (1902–1910,
+(the latter two were students of Rutherford at Cambridge

 (i) minute nature of the nucleus even

-compared to the size of an atom
+compared to the size of an atom.

 (ii) the nucleus was positive and